replexica/replexica/readme.md

 # Replexica

-Replexica is a free, open-source compiler plugin for React, paired with an AI translation platform.
-It's a toolset that enables React apps to speak many languages.
+Replexica is an AI-powered i18n engine for React.

 [![GitHub License](https://img.shields.io/github/license/replexica/replexica)](https://github.com/replexica/replexica/blob/main/LICENSE.md)
 [![Release](https://github.com/replexica/replexica/actions/workflows/release.yml/badge.svg)](https://github.com/replexica/replexica/actions/workflows/release.yml)

-Why does this matter?
-Because 75% of the world doesn't speak English.
-If the app is multilingual, it can serve many more users.
-But, let's be honest, making an app multilingual is a headache: extract strings to JSON files, update translations every time something changes, etc.
+75% of the world doesn't speak English.
+But if the app is multilingual, it can serve many more users!

+But making an app multilingual is a headache: extracting text, managing JSON files, keeping the translations in sync, asking your native-speaking friends to double-check the translations... sometimes it's just too much of a hassle.

+That's where Replexica comes in: it's an AI-powered i18n engine, that integrates with React compiler, to make building multi-language apps easy and hassle-free.

+## What is Replexica?

+Replexica consists of two parts:

+1. **Replexica Compiler** (this repo) - an open-source build system plugin for React:
+    * Doesn't require managing JSON files with i18n strings;
+    * Seamlessly integrates with the build system;
+    * Infers metadata and user-facing text from the app;
+    * Prepares the translatable content for translation.

-That's where Replexica comes in: it's a build system plugin (+ AI engine in the cloud) that translates React apps into multiple languages.
-The best part - it doesn't require messing around with extracting or maintaining JSON files!
+1. **Replexica Cloud** ([replexica.com](https://replexica.com)) - an AI translation engine in the cloud that translates apps into multiple languages, fast:
+    * $0/mo + usage;
+    * Full context awareness + brand voice;
+    * State-of-the-art quality translations;
+    * Open API, so anyone could build their own translation engine (self-hosting guide coming soon).

+The idea behind Replexica is simple: building multi-language apps should be easy and hassle-free.
+The Internet is global, and so should be any software that runs on it!

 ## API